-The Goodwill in R-Logitech Group consists of Euroports Group (EUR 294 million), Nectar Group (EUR 3,2 million) and R-Logistic (EUR 12,6 million).
-The increase in Goodwill in 2022 with an amount of EUR 11,6 million results from other acquisitions of Euroports Group, most significant of which being Hanko and BB Logistic in Finland for Ports Operations and Cargolandia in Portugal for Manuport Logistics (logistic & forwarding).
+The Goodwill in R-Logitech Group consists of Euroports Group (EUR 289 million).
+Nectar Group (EUR 3.2 million) and R-Logistic (EUR 12.6 million).
+The decrease in Goodwill in 2023 with an amount of EUR 4.4 million results from the remeasurements on acquisitions in 2022: 1.5 million for MPL Portugal and 2.9 million for Marium Group.